yukunchen113/ResnetCNN/README.md

 - eliminate useless code
 - add more error systems for better security and debugging
 - introduce batch normalization mean and variance as variable which are retained in the model during evaluation

-### Results:
-Ran on Ubuntu with Geforce GTX 1070 GPU
-Successful
-- 12 hours of training on cifar for 40470 iterations achieves 80% test accuracy
-	- could have been ran for longer, to see if converges more.

 ###### References:
 @article{DBLP:journals/corr/HeZRS15,